Back to work

 What I'd do differently

-Alongside that, I'd document the security model openly: publish exactly how a secret is protected end-to-end, so the model is something a visitor can verify rather than take on faith.
+I'd document the security model openly.
+Publish exactly how a secret is protected end-to-end, so the model is something a visitor can verify rather than take on faith.
 For a tool whose entire pitch is trust, "it's encrypted" should be a claim anyone can check, not one they have to believe.
+The architecture is there to support that audit; the write-up just isn't.

 Six years in, the surrounding app has accumulated features around the edges of its one real job.
 A tool this focused is usually strongest stripped back to exactly what it does, and deciding what still earns its place is overdue.